European Union (Information, etc.) Bill [HL]

 Overview

-This bill aims to increase public access to information about the European Union (EU) in the UK.
-It mandates the provision of EU-related information in public buildings and online, allows the EU flag to be flown alongside the Union Jack on certain buildings, and promotes town twinning initiatives between UK and EU towns.
+This bill mandates the provision of information about the European Union (EU) in public places and online, allows the EU flag to be flown on government and public buildings, and promotes town twinning between UK and EU towns.

 Description

-• EU Information Provision: Free access to information and statistics about the EU's activities, organisation, decisions (including the principle of subsidiarity), and the Treaty of Lisbon will be made available in both physical (written and electronic) and online formats in public buildings (libraries, council buildings) and online.
+Information Provision: Free information and statistics about the EU's activities, organisation, decisions (including the principle of subsidiarity), and the Treaty of Lisbon will be available in public buildings (libraries and council buildings) and online.
+This information must be provided in written and electronic formats.

-• EU Flag Display: The bill permits the display of the EU flag alongside the Union Flag on government and public buildings.
+EU Flag Display: The EU flag can be flown alongside the Union Jack on government and public buildings.

 Government Spending